aarthis20040708-collab/telecom-customer-churn-prediction/README.md

-# 📞 Telecom Customer Churn Risk Hub & Prediction Pipeline
+# 📞 Telecom Customer Retention & Customer Risk Hub

 ## 📌 Executive Summary
 Customer retention is a vital driver of profitability in the subscription and telecom space.
 This project develops an end-to-end machine learning pipeline that flags high-risk subscribers *before* they cancel their service.